omnifyi/omnifyi.github.io/about.md

 ---
 layout: page
 title: About
+permalink: /about/
 ---

+## About This Blog

 Hi 👋
-This is my personal blog where I write about tech, learning, and ideas.
+This blog is where I write about things I learn, share, and experiment with.

+### What you’ll find here
+- Tutorials
+- Practical guides
+- Real-world examples
+- Personal notes
+- Side hustle

+Thanks for reading 🙂